Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

-\paragraph{Summary.} Summarizing this section, we compared geometric and matter perturbations in GFT and GR, showing agreement in the super-horizon limit $a^2k/\mathcal{H}\ll 1$.
-For intermediate and sub-horizon modes, one obtains deviations which, for matter perturbations, are small if the initial condition $c_1^\GR$ is small. $\delta V/\bar{V}$ and $\delta\mf$ can be combined into the curvature-like perturbation $\tilde{\mathcal{R}}$ which agrees in GFT and GR for a wide range of modes if $c_1^\GR$ is small.
-Notice, that all three perturbation quantities remain small under relational time evolution, implying that the perturbative framework defined here is in fact self-consistent.
-Finally, given that (i) sub-horizon modes seem in fact to be associated with a trans-Planckian regime in the physical reference frame we consider and (ii) classical corrections to the standard cosmological perturbation equations coming from the presence of reference fields only enter proportionally to the rod variable $\kappa^2$, which in turn can be consistently neglected (see Appendix~\ref{sec:Classical perturbation theory - matter} for further details), the deviations between the GFT effective continuum dynamics from GR are most naturally interpreted as macroscopic quantum gravity corrections\footnote{Note that, because of the single-spin assumption \ref{ass:dc2}, the source term appearing in Eqs.~\eqref{eqn:gftvolumecomp}, \eqref{eqn:gftmattercomp} and \eqref{eqn:gftcurvaturecomp} can be equivalently written as being proportional to $(\delta V/\bar{V})'$ and $(\delta N_+/\bar{N}_+)'$.
-Although within this approximation it is not possible to distinguish between the two quantities, we remark that there is a crucial conceptual difference between them, since the latter has no classical counterpart.
-Should further studies identify the source term as being proportional to $(\delta N_+/\bar{N}_+)'$, the deviations discussed in this section would certainly have to be considered as due to spacetime microstructure (and hence purely quantum gravitational).}.
+\paragraph{Summary.} Summarizing this section, we compared geometric and matter perturbations in GFT and GR, which we combined to construct a curvature-like variable $\tilde{\mathcal{R}}$.
+The GFT effective dynamics of these perturbations (when the ratio of initial conditions $c_1^\GR/d_1^\GR$ is small) are in remarkable agreement with GR for non-Planckian modes, as explicitly shown in \cite{Jercher:2023kfr}.
+Here, we have shown that these trans-Planckian corrections (with a clear quantum gravitational origin\footnote{Note that because of the single-spin assumption \ref{ass:dc2}, the source term appearing in Eqs.~\eqref{eqn:gftvolumecomp}, \eqref{eqn:gftmattercomp}, and \eqref{eqn:gftcurvaturecomp}, which produces the above corrections, can be equivalently written as proportional to $(\delta V/\bar{V})'$ and $(\delta N_+/\bar{N}_+)'$.
+Although it is not possible to distinguish between the two quantities within this approximation, we note that there is a crucial conceptual difference between them, since the latter has no classical counterpart.
+Should further studies identify the source term as proportional to $(\delta N_+/\bar{N}_+)'$, this would provide further evidence that the deviations discussed in this section are quantum gravitational in nature.}) manifest themselves prominently at sub-horizon scales, in virtue of a correspondence between sub-horizon and trans-Planckian modes due to the relational description that we are adopting.

+Notice, that all perturbation quantities remain small under relational time evolution, implying that the perturbative framework defined here is in fact self-consistent.
+Finally, classical corrections to the standard cosmological perturbation equations coming from the presence of reference fields only enter proportionally to the rod variable $\kappa^2$, which in turn can be consistently neglected (see Appendix~\ref{sec:Classical perturbation theory - matter} for further details).

-\section{Summary and conclusion}
+\section{Summary and Conclusion}

 In this section, we provide a summary and discussion of the main results obtained in this article.
 First, in Sec.~\ref{sec:Summary}, we review the main ideas of this work and the procedures applied to obtain our results.
 Thereafter, in Sec.~\ref{sec:Discussion}, we discuss in more detail the two main results and how these can serve as an important step towards a better understanding of the microscopic nature of cosmic perturbations and towards connecting GFT-perturbations with cosmological observations.
 Moreover, we provide an overview of pursuing research directions that we consider fruitful.